SapeleD3/niyo-planner/README.md

 ## NOTES

-- on creating the tasks schema, i opted for adding a startDate and endDate to capture the intended duration of each task
+- on creating the tasks schema, i opted for adding a startDate and endDate to capture the intended duration of each task as optional fields, as it can also be utilized as a todo list